 Every patient's situation is different, and it is not always easy to predict how complex or how straightforward the procedure will be.
-It may be over in 20 minutes, or very occasionally it may take longer than 90 minutes.
+It may be over in 20 minutes, if you already have a nephrostomy tube in place, or very occasionally it may take longer than 90 minutes.
 As a guide, expect to be in the x-ray department for about an hour altogether.